Sri Aurobindo: Revolutionary Activities and the Alipore Bomb Case

-Pondicherry (1910–1950)
+Spiritual Retreat, Literary Output, and Legacy, Pondicherry (1910–1950)

 In Pondicherry, Sri Aurobindo dedicated himself to his spiritual and philosophical pursuits.
 In 1914, after four years of secluded yoga, he started a monthly philosophical magazine called Arya.
 This ceased publication in 1921.
 Many years later, he revised some of these works before they were published in book form.
 Some of the book series derived from this publication were The Life Divine, The Synthesis of Yoga, Essays on The Gita, The Secret of The Veda, Hymns to the Mystic Fire, The Upanishads, The Renaissance in India, War and Self-determination, The Human Cycle, The Ideal of Human Unity and The Future Poetry were published in this magazine.

 At the beginning of his stay at Pondicherry, there were few followers, but with time, their numbers grew, resulting in the formation of the Sri Aurobindo Ashram in 1926.
 From 1926 he started to sign himself as Sri Aurobindo, Sri being commonly used as an honorific.